freme-project/freme-packages/README.md

 # freme-packages

-This repository holds runnable packages of FREME, see [FREME packages](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-sysadmins/freme-packages.html).
+This repository holds runnable packages of FREME, see [FREME packages](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-sysadmins/freme-packages.html) and the [Overview of the FREME Architecture](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-developers/overview-of-the-freme-architecture.html).

 It is part of the [FREME Project](http://www.freme-project.eu/) which resides on [GitHub](https://github.com/freme-project).